 Professor Miller’s primary area of expertise is the history of gender and sexuality, with particular reference to the Ottoman Empire and West Asia.
 Her research and teaching interests also include legal theory, the history and theory of computation, and historical methodology.

 BA (History, with Mathematics Minor) Mount Holyoke College

 Professional Publications & Contributions

-- Seven Stories of Threatening Speech: Women's Suffrage Meets Machine Code (University of Michigan Press, 2011; paperback edition expected January 2013).
+- Seven Stories of Threatening Speech: Women's Suffrage Meets Machine Code.
+Ann Arbor: University of Michigan Press, 2011; paperback edition expected January 2013.

-- The Limits of Bodily Integrity: Abortion, Adultery, and Rape Legislation in Comparative Perspective (Ashgate, 2007).
+- The Limits of Bodily Integrity: Abortion, Adultery, and Rape Legislation in Comparative Perspective.
+Aldershot: Ashgate, 2007.

-- Legislating Authority: Sin and Crime in the Ottoman Empire and Turkey (Routledge, 2005; Turkish edition by Yaran Yayıncılık expected November 2013).
+- Legislating Authority: Sin and Crime in the Ottoman Empire and Turkey.
+New York: Routledge, 2005.
+(Turkish edition by Yaran Yayıncılık expected November 2013.)

 - Journal Articles